CISecurity/ControlsAssessmentSpecification/control-12/control-12.6.rst

 Measures
 --------
-* M1 = Count of network boundaries
+* M1 = Count of network boundaries (from Input 1)
-* M2 = Count of IDS sensors
+* M2 = Count of IDS sensors (from Input 2)
+* M4 = List of network boundaries covered by IDS sensors
+* M5 = Count of network boundaries covered by IDS sensors
+* M6 = List of network boundaries not covered by IDS sensors
-* M3 = Count of network boundaries covered by IDS sensors
+* M7 = Count of network boundaries not covered by IDS sensors

 Metrics
 -------